iPaulPro/scaffold-lens/README.md

 1. **Create a Profile**
    Before you can create publications, you need to create a profile.
 Click on the "Add Profile" button in the sidebar and follow the instructions to create a profile.
 2. **Create a Publication**
    Use the textarea in the main content section to create a new publication.
-You can select the Open Action and Collect Module to use.
+You can select an Open Action and Collect Module to use.
 For example, you can create a new publication with tipping enabled using the `TipActionModule` contract.
 3. **Act on a Publication**
    You can act on publications by clicking on the "Act" button in the publication card.

+## Demo

+You can find a full walkthrough of the extension setup and usage on YouTube: https://youtu.be/ZdL5cGaXlas

 ## More on Scaffold-ETH 2

 Scaffold-ETH is an open-source toolkit for building Ethereum dapps, built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.

-Learn more about Scaffold-ETH 2 and find the docs [here](https://github.com/scaffold-eth/scaffold-eth-2).
+For more details on how to test, debug, and deploy your own contracts refer to the Scaffold-ETH 2 documentation [here](https://github.com/scaffold-eth/scaffold-eth-2).